Nishikanta Chattopadhyay

-Nishikanta Chattopadhyay was a Bengali scholar and the first Bengali to earn a PhD from a European University.
+Nishikanta Chattopadhyay (July 1852 – 25 February 1910), also known as Nishikanta Chatterjee was a Bengali scholar and the first Bengali to earn a PhD from a European University.

 Early life

-Chattopadhyay was born in July 1852 in Pashchimpara in Bikrampur, Dhaka, Bengal Presidency, British India.
-He graduated from Progress School in 1868 and then from Presidency University.
-In 1898, he moved to London, Great Britain.
-He joined Leipzig University where he history, linguistics, and philosophy.
-He was expelled from Leipzig University from being an atheist.
-He completed his PhD from the University of Zurich in Switzerland.
+Chattopadhyay was born in July 1852 to a Bengali Brahmin family in Pashchimpara, Bikrampur, then part of the Dacca district of the Bengal Presidency.
+He was the son of Kashiram Chattopadhyay.
+After completing his matriculation from the Progress School in 1868, he enrolled at the Presidency College Calcutta for the F.A. programme.
+In 1898, Chattopadhyay moved to London, Great Britain.
+He then joined the Leipzig University in Germany where he studied German, Sanskrit, history, linguistics, and philosophy.
+He was expelled from Leipzig University for being an atheist.
+Chattopadhyay completed his PhD from the University of Zurich in Switzerland.
 His thesis was titled The Yatras, Or The Popular Dramas of Bengal.